 The Ulysses’ Shelter project started in 2017 with the objective to build a network of exchange literary residencies aimed at young prose and/or poetry writers and literary translators.
 The second stage of Ulysses’ Shelter is once again being co-funded by the Creative Europe Programme of the European Union, and as a project run by Croatian publishing house and literary agency Sandorf, alongside four partners – Literature Across Frontiers and Wales Literature Exchange from Wales, Krokodil from Belgrade (Serbia), Thraka from Larissa (Greece), and Slovene Writers’s Association from Ljubljana (Slovenia) – it aims to develop a literary residency network across Europe.

-The candidates chosen from Wales last year were Eluned Gramich, Grug Muse, Lloyd Markham and Steven Hitchins.
+The candidates chosen from Wales in the first year were Eluned Gramich, Grug Muse, Lloyd Markham and Steven Hitchins.

 The chosen candidates from the partner organisations are: